 Andy Goldsworthy is a world-renowned artist, known for constructing complex and elaborate site-specific sculptures from natural materials.
 He has produced works using everything from icicles and mud to flower petals and stones.
 Because of the ephemeral nature of many of his works, they are often captured in photographs and video.
-The popular 2001 documentary Rivers and Tides explores a broad range of Goldsworthy’s art and his artistic process.
+The popular 2001 documentary explores a broad range of Goldsworthy’s art and his artistic process.

 Goldsworthy’s first sculpture at the Presidio was a towering spire made from 35 cypress trunks that is located near a Monterey cypress grove.
 The older trees that were used in the Spire were removed by the National Park Service at the end of their lifecycle to make way for younger saplings.
 To stabilize the sculpture, the keystone tree was anchored into a metal sleeve within a 12-foot-deep hole and surrounded with concrete.
 At its base, the sculpture is 15 feet in diameter.
 The Spire soars 90 feet above the ground, and at its base a new crop of trees have been planted.
 In time, the towering spire will decay, and the trees surrounding it will continue to grow until they completely obscure it.

 “[T]his work for me is a very powerful image of growth, the determination of the tree to push upward,” Goldsworthy told the San Francisco Chronicle soon after the sculpture was completed.
 “It feels as if it’s coming from deep in the ground and that’s another reason, besides seismic safety and wind, that it’s got to be really rooted.”